nautilus-cyberneering/pygithub/docs/how_to_create_a_subkey_for_signing.md

 - [Git Documentation - Git Tools - Signing Your Work](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work)
 - [GitHub Documentation - Signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits)

 In those documents, they promote the use of the master or primary key.
-Or at least if what they use.
+Or at least, it's what they use.
 They probably do not want to overwhelm the reader with a lot of GPG technical stuff.

 If you list one of your GPG keys you will see something like: